kaapiel/Weather-iOS/README.md

 ![CircleCI](https://img.shields.io/circleci/build/github/kaapiel/Weather-iOS/master)

 # Weather Android
-A powerful & easy to use Android app for quaity management!
+A powerful & easy to use Android app for quality management!

 You can found the Android version of this app [here](https://github.com/kaapiel/Weather-Android)